broadinstitute/malaria/WDL/Tasks/Prepare_Reference_Files/malaria_fileprep/README.md

 # MALARIA FILEPREP

-Aggregates diverse utilities for preparing malaria data from different panels for analysis with AmpSeq.
+Prepares reference files for the malaria pipeline.

 ## Contact